California Architects Board License Defense Lawyer

 An Accusation is a serious matter that can result in the suspension or revocation of an Architect License in California.
 In many cases, it is possible for Architects to reach a Stipulated Agreement with the Attorney General’s Office and California Architects Board.
 A Stipulated Agreement is a formal term for a settlement agreement.
 If a Stipulated Agreement cannot be reached, the parties will proceed to a formal Hearing before the California Office of Administrative Hearings (OAH).

 Architects facing a California Architects Board Accusation should contact an experienced California Architect License Defense Attorney for representation.
+Common causes of action for disciplinary Accusations against Architects include:

 California Architect License Hearing Attorney